HolgerJanz/FastAssembler/README.md

 - add XEDIT by FJC (thanx for the permission), now it is a complete development package

 - add tutorial with extended examples

+## Version 1.7 (last original release by MMMG Soft from 1995)

+This is the original Fast Assembler package delivered with SpartaDOS X Toolkit Disk up to version 4.49.

+It was developed by Marek Goderski from MMMG Soft (Free MG).
+He was so kind to release Fast Assembler to Public Domain.

+Fast Assembler 1.7 uses undocumented features for parameter parsing.
+These features have been removed with SpartaDOS X 4.47 and reintroduced with 4.49e.
+For this Fast Assembler 1.7 will only work with SpartaDOS versions below 4.47 or above 4.49d.
+Furthermore it has some issues (see fixes in version 1.8).

+This package is kept for archiving and historical reasons.

 ##
 holgerjanz@abbuc.social